mspnp/cloud-design-patterns/docs/pipes-and-filters.md

     {
       // Clone the message and update it.
       // Properties set by the broker (Deliver count, enqueue time, ...)
-      // aren' cloned and must be copied over if required. var newMsg = msg.Clone();
+      // aren't cloned and must be copied over if required. var newMsg = msg.Clone();

       await Task.Delay(500); // DOING WORK